nat-n/poethepoet/docs/poetry_plugin.rst

   poetry poe

-It is also possible to modify this behavoir, to either have a different command prefix or none at all by setting the :toml:`poetry_command` global option in your pyproject.toml like so:
+It is also possible to modify this behavior, to either have a different command prefix or none at all by setting the :toml:`poetry_command` global option in your pyproject.toml like so: